 The standard period of study for a Bachelor’s degree is 6 semesters and can be extended to up to 9 semesters, while the standard period of study for a Master’s degree is 4 semesters and can be extended to up to 6 semesters

 In today’s rapidly developing world, distance learning is becoming more and more important.
 Germany also offers this option.
-If you do not have time to come to Germany and study as a full-time student, you can apply for distance learning at one of the German universities.
+If you do not have time to come to Germany and study as a full-time student, you can apply for distance learning.
+On the Hochschulkompass website, you are able to see various degree programmes offered on distance learning by German universities.
 Admission to distance learning is not fundamentally different from the usual in terms of the list of required documents.
 All learning materials and assignments are usually sent to students by email or accessible via the university’s online platform, and students can send the assignments back to the professors along with any questions one may have during the self-study.
 Exams are usually written at the university, but there may be exceptions.
 Therefore, you should always double-check with your university.

 Summary of the most important points:

 Lastly, you can find below the key things to remember, when looking for the right study programme for you:

 - Deciding about the study mode will narrow down the possible offers

 - Use the helpful websites for programmes search such as DAAD, Hochschulkompass

 - Here, you can find the best universities in Germany